Category

 Astigmatism Symptoms

 Astigmatism causes distorted or blurred vision to some level at all distances.
-The person will experience symptoms such as eyestrain, difficulty in viewing at night due to astigmatism lights and headaches especially after reading or doing any visual task for an extended period.
+The person will experience symptoms such as eyestrain, difficulty in viewing at night due to astigmatism lights, and headaches, especially after reading or doing any visual task for an extended period.
 Squinting is another symptom that is commonly seen.

 What Causes Astigmatism and How Is It Diagnosed?

 The condition can be inherited and is usually present right from birth.
-It may increase or decrease as you age, occur after eye surgery, disease or injury, and even be followed by the development of cataracts.
+It may increase or decrease as you age, occur after eye surgery, disease, or injury, and even be followed by the development of cataracts.
 It may also be caused by keratoconus, a condition where the cornea thins and becomes cone-shaped over time.

 Types of Astigmatism